-This Statement of Investment Principles ("SIP") sets out the policy of Ricardo Pension Scheme (Trustees) Limited ("the Trustee") on various matters governing decisions about the investments of Ricardo Group Pension Fund ("the Fund").
+This Statement of Investment Principles ("SIP") sets out the policy of The Trustees of the Ricardo Group Pension Fund ("the Trustee") on various matters governing decisions about the investments of Ricardo Group Pension Fund ("the Fund").

 Further details of the investment arrangements for the Fund are set out in an Investment Implementation Document ("IID").